NihalAbdalla/TeamProfile_Generator_byNihal/README.md

 # TeamProfile_Generator_byNihal

+since i can't record heres is the Walkthrough i did for the assigment 'step-by'step'

 Start with Opening the create the Main folder and package json steps as follow, initials starting with:

     package name: (main)